MicrosoftDocs/powerapps-docs/powerapps-docs/maker/plan-designer/plan-designer.md

 [!INCLUDE [preview-banner](../../../shared/preview-includes/preview-banner.md)]

-In this article, you'll learn how to use the Plan designer, an AI-driven tool, to create comprehensive business solutions quickly and efficiently.
+In this article, you'll learn how to use the Plan designer, a copilot first development tool, to create comprehensive business solutions quickly and efficiently.
 By simply describing your business problem in natural language and providing relevant images, the Plan designer generates a complete Power Platform solution tailored to your needs.
-This includes Dataverse tables, canvas app, model-driven apps, and Power Automate flows.
+This includes Dataverse tables, canvas app, model-driven apps, and suggested Power Automate flows.
 Follow the steps in this article to create a business solution using the Plan designer and refine your requirements to achieve precise and customized outputs.

 Accessible from the Power Apps home page, the Plan designer guides you through a multi-step process to generate user roles, user stories, data tables, and user experiences.